GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Methodology

-In this process, the knowledge concept name serves as the input.
-Through prompt engineering, the LLM is guided to act as an expert in the education domain.
-It generates an initial explanation for the knowledge concept, which is subsequently evaluated by another LLM.
-Based on the evaluation results, further refinements are made.
-This iterative cycle of generating and evaluating explanations continues until an accurate and reliable explanation is produced.
-For instance, the objective function for the KC analysis is shown in Figure \ref{fig:Textgrad case}.
+\looseness=-1 In this process, the knowledge concept name serves as the input.
+Through prompt engineering, the LLM is guided to act as a domain expert in education and generate an initial explanation.
+This explanation is then evaluated by another LLM to identify potential flaws, and iteratively refined based on the feedback until it reaches the desired level of accuracy and reliability.
+The finalized explanation is designated as the source document $D_c$ for the knowledge concept, to be consumed in the next stage of our framework.
+For instance, the objective function for the KC analysis is shown in the \textit{Prompt for KC Explanation Generation} prompt box.